open-feature/spec/specification/glossary.md

 ### Flag Key

-A string logically identifying a particular flag.
+A string logically identifies a particular flag.

 ### Variant